-Integration of weather and the climate
+Integration of the weather and climate

-One can always use the method of Outdoor Life Coaching in every climate and under any weather conditions.
+One can always use the method of outdoor life coaching in every climate and weather.
 We integrate the condition and the changes in the weather during the coaching sessions.
 The sun, for example, may symbolise enlightening insights or warm feelings.
 Clouds also have a language of their own.
-It occurs often that the sun suddenly comes out when a client gets a clear insight while he or she is talking.
-Rain can stir up feelings of grief that have not yet been properly dealt with or it can wash away issues that are over and done.
+It often happens that the sun suddenly comes out when a client gets a clear insight while he or she is talking.
+Rain can stir up feelings of grief that have not been properly dealt with or it can wash away issues that are resolved .
 The wind may send the message that things have to get going.
-When there is no wind then this could symbolise inner peace or the lull before the storm.
-When it is cold this may reflect inner coldness and it may encourage the client to seek inner warmth.
-Lightening is a fantastic natural phenomenon; it may symbolise working out a conflict or ambivalences in life, but it could also mean cheerful fireworks.
-We emphasize while practising Life Coaching outdoors, that not any interpretation is fixed; the client gives a personal meaning to each natural phenomenon.
+No wind could symbolise inner peace.
+When it’s cold, this may reflect inner coldness and encourage the client to seek inner warmth.
+Lightning is a fantastic natural phenomenon; it may symbolise working out a conflict or ambivalences in life, but it could also mean cheerful fireworks.
+We emphasize during life coaching outdoors that no interpretation is fixed – the client gives personal meaning to each natural phenomenon.

 - Stress release

-- Recovering from a burnout
+- Recovering from burnout

 - Increasing self-confidence

-- Finding the true meaning of life, passion and insight
+- Finding the true meaning of life, passion, and insight

-- Finding a personal balance
+- Finding personal balance